huseyinelci/CustomerSegmentation/README.md

 <img src="https://www.bertelsmann.com/media/startseite-buehne/bertelsmann-buehne-3200-800_stage_gt_1200_grid.jpg" width="100%">

 # Customer Segmentation Project
-In this repository contains the information presented to the project developed as a Capstone Project for Nanodegree Data Science of the Udacity platform.

-There are the data provided by Udacity and Arvato.
+There are the data provided by Arvato.
 As a result of the analyzes to be made using these data, the following are targeted:
 * Implementation of unsupervised models for Customer and general population segmentation
 * mplementation of supervised models to predict future company campaigns and make them more efficient.